russhwolf/multiplatform-settings/README.md

     settings.clear()

 ## Project Structure
-The library logic lives in the modules `library-common`, `library-android`, and `library-ios`.
+The library logic lives in the module `multiplatform-settings` and its `common`, `android`, and `ios` submodules.
 The common module holds `expect` declarations for the `Settings` class, which can persist values of the `Int`, `Long`, `String`, `Float`, `Double`, and `Boolean` types.
 It also holds property delegate wrappers and other operator functions for cleaner syntax and usage.
 The android and ios modules then hold `actual` declarations, delegating to `SharedPreferences` or `NSUserDefaults`.

- Unit tests are defined which can be run via `./gradlew test`.
+Some simple unit tests are defined which can be run via `./gradlew test`.
 There is some platform-specific code here to handle mocking out the actual platform persistence and instead using an in-memory `Map`.

-There is also a sample project, consisting of five modules.
-The first, `sample-common`, holds the code that actually consumes the library.
-It simply defines a setting of each type as a demo. `sample-android` and `sample-ios` exist for build configuration, to expose `sample-common` to the respective platforms.
-The Android app lives in `sample-app`, which consumes `sample-android` and defines an Android UI to update and view the settings.
-Similarly, `sample-xcode` holds the iOS UI, consuming the framework produced by `sample-ios`.
+There is also a sample project to demonstrate usage, which is configured as a separate gradle project.
+It includes a `shared` module with `common`, `android`, and `ios` submodules, to demo a shared logic layer consuming the library.
+It also includes an `app-android` module which consumes `sample:android` and defines an Android UI, as well as an Xcode project which consumes the framework exported from `sample:ios` and holds an iOS UI.

+In order to build the library, you must supply a file in the root directory called `keys.properties`, which defines the properties `bintrayUser` and `bintrayKey`.
+These are used to upload build artifacts to bintray.
+The sample project can be built separately and shouldn't need any additional configuration.

 ## License